bhumikaavadutha/todaystask/README.md

  ## Code Explanation

+    parser.add_argument("--output") - we provide output name through the terminal parser.add_argument("--cam",) - we give cam to use for video compression

     define video capture object

-             vid = cv2.VideoCapture(0)
+             video = cv2.VideoCapture(0)

     define width and height of the frame

-    cv2.VideoWriter - save the video in vedio.avi
+   result = cv2.VideoWriter - creat VedioWriter object to write vedio

-    cv2.imshow - it show the video output
+   cv2.imshow - use this syntax to display the frame

-    using ord('q') to stop the recording
+   cv2.destroyAllWindows() - this is used to close all the frames